Horyus/vort_x/docs/contracts_actions.md

 * If no `bin` is provided, then no checks occur.

-Setting `permanent` to true ensures that the spec remains in the store even after a reset
+Setting `permanent` to true ensures that the spec remains in the store even after a reset Setting `constructor_bin` is required if you want to deploy new contract instances.

 ### `ContractsRemoveSpec(name: string) => IContractsRemoveSpec`